Coronavirus: Self-employed income support

 - Must have lost trading profits due to COVID-19

-Payment of the grant will be made in one lump sum, expected to be around June 2020.
-The grant will be taxable income in the 2020/21 tax year and must be declared on the tax return for that period.
+The grants will be taxable in the 2020/21 tax year and must be declared on the tax return for that period.

 This scheme does not apply to company owners or directors who pay themselves dividends and a salary.
-However, it is suggested that company directors may be able to benefit from the Coronavirus Job Retention Scheme:
+However it has been confirmed that company directors can be furloughed just like other employees.

 The Chancellor also highlighted the disparity in tax treatments between the employed and self-employed so we can expect some changes to the tax regime when this is all over.